Laughing kookaburra: Distribution and habitat

 By 1912 breeding populations had been established in a number of areas.
 The present range in Western Australia is southwest of a line joining Geraldton on the west coast and Hopetoun on the south coast.
 In Tasmania the laughing kookaburra was introduced at several locations beginning in 1906.
 It now mainly occurs northeast of a line joining Huonville, Lake Rowallan, Waratah and Marrawah.
 It was introduced on Flinders Island in around 1940, where it is now widespread, and on Kangaroo Island in 1926.

 In the 1860s, during his second term as governor of New Zealand, George Grey arranged for the release of laughing kookaburras on Kawau Island.
 The island lies in the Hauraki Gulf, about 40 km north of Auckland on the North Island of New Zealand.
 It was thought that the introduction had been unsuccessful but in 1916 some birds were discovered on the adjacent mainland.
 It now breeds in a small region on the western side of the Hauraki Gulf between Leigh and Kumeu.

 The usual habitat is open sclerophyll forest and woodland.
 It is more common where the understory is open and sparse or where the ground is covered with grass.
 Tree-holes are needed for nesting.
 It also occurs near wetlands and in partly cleared areas or farmland with trees along roads and fences.
 In urban areas it is found in parks and gardens.
 The range of the laughing kookaburra overlaps with that of the blue-winged kookaburra in an area of eastern Queensland that extends from the Cape York Peninsula south to near Brisbane.
 Around Cooktown the laughing kookaburra tends to favour areas near water while the blue-winged kookaburra keeps to drier habitats.

+A single individual Laughing Kookaburra, has been living wild, in Suffolk, in the UK, since at least 2015, being most recently sighted in 2024.
+Additional sightings of laughing kookaburras have been recorded in Scotland, suggesting that individuals of the species may be being intentionally or accidentally released.